johno/pixyll/_posts/2021-12-17-paying_yourself_llc.md

 DISCLAIMER:

-Always speak with legal professionals, financial advisors, and CPAs/lawyers before making binding decisions such as your business entity, how much you should make personal, when/how to pay taxes, etc.
+You should always speak with a financial advisor, lawyer, or other business professionals before making any long-lasting decisions.

+If something gets screwed up, there’s probably a way to fix it.
+But, it would be better to make informed decisions so mistakes are minimized (and so you don’t get sued and lose a bunch of money).

+With the boring stuff out of the way, let’s get on to what you’re really here for:

 ## How Do I Pay Myself From My LLC?